Practical advantage of non-Hermitian enhanced quantum sensing: Advantage of Non-Hermitian Sensing

-where $\sigma$ characterizes the measurement error of the probability in state $|0\rangle$, and $\chi(\lambda)$ is chosen as $\chi_{\mathrm{nH}}(\lambda)$ or $\chi_{\mathrm{H}}(\lambda)$ depending on the sensing scheme that is exploited .
+where $\sigma$ characterizes the measurement error of the probability in state $|0\rangle$, and $\chi_\lambda$ is chosen as $\chi_{\mathrm{nH}}(\lambda)$ or $\chi_{\mathrm{H}}(\lambda)$ depending on the sensing scheme that is exploited.
 In actual experiments, different categories of noise can contribute to $\sigma$.
-For clarity, we decompose $\sigma$ into two components by considering its scaling relation with the measurement repetitions(denoted by $N$)
+For clarity, we decompose $\sigma$ into two components by considering its scaling relation with the effective measurement repetitions, denoted by $N$,

-where $\sigma_{\mathrm{CLT}} = \Theta(1/\sqrt{N})$ captures statistical noise that follows the central limit theorem (CLT), while $\sigma_{\mathrm{nCLT}}$ represents technical noises that cannot be efficiently suppressed by averaging through repetitive experiments.
-Here, the symbol $\Theta(x)$ indicate an asymptotic scaling identical to $x$ for large $x$.
-From Fig.\,\ref{chi}, it can be seen that for small values of $\delta$,
+where $\sigma_{\mathrm{SQL}} = \Theta(1/\sqrt{N})$ captures statistical scaling of errors that follows the central limit theorem, referred to as the standard quantum limit (SQL) or shot noise in quantum optics.
+The second term $\sigma_{\mathrm{nSQL}}$ represents technical noise that cannot be {\it efficiently} suppressed by averaging through repetitive experiments.
+Here, the symbol $\Theta(x)$ indicates an asymptotic scaling identical to $x$ for large $x$.

+For a non-Hermitian sensing protocol, the effective dynamics are typically embedded into a larger, dilated Hilbert space to be unitarily realized, e.g. via the Naimark dilation.
+The generation of the conditional state is inherently probabilistic, often bounded by a small postselection success probability.
+Following the dilation framework established for non-Hermitian systems~\cite{wu2019observation, PhysRevLett.123.080404}, here we consider a global Hermitian Hamiltonian $H_{\mathrm{tot}}$ acting on an extended Hilbert space, $\mathcal{H}_{\mathrm{sys}}\otimes \mathcal{H}_{\mathrm{anc}}$.
+A standard construction parametrizes the total Hamiltonian as